-A portion of our business could be affected by a slowing Chinese economy
+• A portion of our business could be affected by a slowing Chinese economy

-Approximately 78 percent of our growth over the past five years has occurred in China.
-In 2012, we are commencing construction on a facility which will expand our manufacturing capacity by 50 percent.
-If the Chinese economy were to experience a significant slowdown, it could adversely affect our financial condition, results of operations and cash flows.
+Our sales growth of A. O. Smith branded products in China has averaged approximately 25 percent per year over the past five years and we anticipate growth of approximately 15 percent in 2013.
+In 2013 we will complete construction on a facility which will expand our manufacturing capacity by 50 percent.
+If the Chinese economy were to experience a significant slowdown or urbanization was to stall, it could adversely affect our financial condition, results of operations and cash flows.